GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 OpenRefine has several clustering algorithms built in.
 Let's experiment with them.

-#### Activity 10 – Fixing errors via Clustering
+#### Activity – fixing errors via Clustering

-Create a Text Facet for `Crash_Nature`, scroll through the list.
+- Create a Text Facet for `Crash_Nature`, scroll through the list.
 You will notice a number of values  that are likely mis-typed entries due to various factors.
 (Ask for examples and reward with prizes).

-Click the `Cluster` button, on the top right of the facet.
+- Click the `Cluster` button, on the top right of the facet.
 In the resulting pop-up window, different edit options and algorithms are available via drop down boxes.

-Select the `key collision` method and `fingerprint` keying function.
+- Select the `key collision` method and `fingerprint` keying function.
 It should identify one cluster with 3 value options.

-Click the `Merge?` box beside the cluster, then click `Merge Selected and Re-cluster` to apply the corrections to the dataset.
+- Click the `Merge?` box beside the cluster, then click `Merge Selected and Re-cluster` to apply the corrections to the dataset.

-Try selecting different Methods and Keying Functions combinations, to see if new merges are suggested.
+- Try selecting different Methods and Keying Functions combinations, to see if new merges are suggested.

-There may be a few more clusters, to fix misspellings, typos, capitalisation, hyphens, etc.
+- There may be a few more clusters, to fix misspellings, typos, capitalisation, hyphens, etc.

-How many choices are now shown in the facet?
-13 (prize).
+- How many choices are now shown in the facet?
+{% include modal.md button="Solution Y" title="Activity Y solution" text="Result: 13.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %}

-Close the facet.
+- Close the facet.

 *Important: Some merges are not necessary.
 Nearest neighbour with a radius of 2.0 with find Struck by external load with Struck by internal load.
 These are valid variables, do not merge these.*